holon-platform/holon-examples/jax-rs/spring-boot-propertybox/README.md

-# Holon platform examples: JAX-RS and PropertyBox
+# Holon platform examples: JAX-RS and PropertyBox using Spring Boot

 _This is one of the [Holon Platform](https://holon-platform.com) example projects._